Guillaume-favier/ti83python-menulib/README.md

 # ti83python-menulib
-A free library for python on ti83 premium CE python to create simple menu You can all personalize (the options, the title, the start cursor position)
+A free library for python on ti83 premium CE python to create simple menu, you can all personalize (the options, the title, the start cursor position) and that return the place that the user has choose as a `int`.

 ![menulib in work](https://i.postimg.cc/CzhNjyrD/Webp-net-gifmaker.gif)